Specific claim negotiation costs funding guidelines

 5.1 Preliminary negotiation costs

 All new claims accepted for negotiation are eligible for a one time loan funding of up to $15,000 for preliminary discussions on the terms of Canada's acceptance, the planning of negotiations and the preparation of a workplan and funding proposal.
-The $15,000 will be in addition to any further loan funding in the other 3 categories: basic, studies and reports and ratification.
+The $15,000 will be in addition to any further loan funding in the other 3 categories: basic, studies and reports, and ratification.

 5.2 Basic funding

-a) Legal costs
+a) First Nation costs

 c) Professional costs

-The professional costs category does not include costs related to studies and reports, as these costs are covered under the studies and reports category.
+The professional costs category does not include costs to conduct studies and reports, as these costs are covered under the studies and reports category.

 d) Other costs